Kayaker Instructions – 9 Mile Swim

 If you have concerns about your swimmer’s condition, you can also ask for assistance from the Patrol Boats or Beach Patrol so that an evaluation can be undertaken by trained safety personnel.

 Pasta Dinner Friday Evening

-Swimmers who will be using volunteer kayakers are strongly urged to attend the Swimmers and Kayakers Safety Meeting Friday night @ the Ocean Pines Beach Club on 49th Street (free parking in the lot) from 5pm-9pm,so that you can meet and discuss the feeding routine and paddling strategies for the swim itself.
+Swimmers who will be using volunteer kayakers are strongly urged to attend the Swimmers and Kayakers Safety Meeting Friday night at LOCATION TBD from 5 – 9 PM, so that you can meet and discuss the feeding routine and paddling strategies for the swim itself.
 We are requiring each of our volunteer kayakers to attend the meeting as well so that they can meet their swimmers.